SESYNC-ci/leaflet-in-R-lesson/docs/_slides/layers.md

 ===

-To show how leaflet can access open data from various web mapping services (WMS), we add real-time weather radar data from the [Iowa Environmental Mesonet](https://mesonet.agron.iastate.edu/ogc/).
+Another type of tile layer is avaible through many web mapping services (WMS), such as the real-time weather radar data from the [Iowa Environmental Mesonet](https://mesonet.agron.iastate.edu/ogc/).

 ~~~r